MonetDB/pymonetdb/README.rst

 and doesn't depend on any monetdb libraries.
 It has support for python 2.5+, including Python 3 and PyPy and is Python DBAPI 2.0 compatible.

-This is a fork of the original python-monetdb API. python-monetdb is bundled with the MonetDB software suite, but the release cycle is too long to fix small issues.
-Also I prefer working in github which also enables the use of travis-ci.

 .. image:: https://travis-ci.org/gijzelaerr/pymonetdb.svg?branch=master
     :target: https://travis-ci.org/gijzelaerr/pymonetdb